Wednesday, June 10, 2026

 It doesn't matter what we label ourselves as, Protestant, Catholic, Jehovah Witness, Methodist, ...
 What matters, to God, is how we live.
 Do we follow Jesus and his disciples?
 Or do we judge each other on how we go about our daily lives, how we as individuals worship?
 Do we throw away the Bible and peck at each other over "our" individual interpretation of individual passages of a very large book?

 God made us all different, maybe we should accept the differences and accept each other as brothers and sisters the way Jesus accepted his disciples and all those who believed and had faith in him.
 "Catholic" is only a label, how and what I believe and have faith in along with how I worship is my way of life.
 It is between me and God.
-It is wrong for me to judge others on their way of life and wrong for them to judge me on how I live my life.

 Lastly, through my research, Catholicism teaches me that I should not only "love" all of humanity, but that I should also respect everyone's race, age, sex, career, culture, customs, traditions, character, religion and their points of view.
 Essentially, as a Catholic, I should respect every aspect of every person's life.
 "Catholic" means universal.
 It is OK to respectfully disagree with someone but not OK to disrespect them or any part of their being.